Astrodynamic/MechatronicArmAnalyzer/README.md

 # Kinematic Problem Solver for 6-Axis Collaborative Robot

-This repository contains a solution for the kinematic inverse problem of a 6-axis collaborative robot's DH-model.
-The goal of this project is to calculate the joint angles required to achieve a specific end-effector position in the Cartesian coordinate system.
+This repository contains a solution for the kinematic forward problem of a 6-axis collaborative robot's DH-model.
+The goal of this project is to calculate the end-effector position in the Cartesian coordinate system.

 ## Table of Contents
 - [Kinematic Problem Solver for 6-Axis Collaborative Robot](#kinematic-problem-solver-for-6-axis-collaborative-robot)